MSwoboda/yvent/README.md

 ### Failure Modes

-Y-Vent is reliable if:
+Y-Vent is reliable if the following requirements are satisfied:
 1) Dimensional accuracy of the inlet and channel wedge is maintained
 2) Seal of all chambers of the device is maintained
 3) Air flow through the device is greater than leaks in patient circuit

 Y-Vent can fail in the following way:
-- Violation of point 1) will change the pressure thresholds and pneumatic behavior of the circuit.
+- Violation of requirement 1 will change the pressure thresholds and pneumatic behavior of the circuit.
-- Violation of points 2) and 3) will result in no actuation
+- Violation of requirement 1 may result in high frequency oscillation
-- Violation of point 1) may result in high frequency oscillation
+- Violation of requirement 2 & 3 will result in no actuation

 ## Theory of Operation